dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1313: Rehabilitation decisions should be case-specific.
+### T1313: Decisions regarding rehabilitation should consider crime severity and willingness to change.

 |Support|
 |---|